Intent-Based Architecture

 Obstacles:

-Intent Complexity: Complex intents hard to express and solve.
+Intent Complexity: Complex intents are hard to express and solve.

-Latency: Solving intents adds latency vs immediate execution.
+Latency: Solving intents adds latency compared to immediate execution.

-Solver Trust: Must trust solvers execute intents as specified.
+Solver Trust: Users must trust solvers to execute intents as specified.

-Standardization: Need standards for expressing and comparing intents.
+Standardization: There is a need for standards for expressing and comparing intents.

-Intent-based architecture still research stage with open challenges.
+Intent-based architecture is still in the research stage with open challenges.

 Career Opportunities